Skip to content

 View this video with a transcript

 One of the best ways to determine whether a particular disease or syndrome is genetic is to examine the incidence in identical and fraternal twins.
-Using a strict definition of autism, approximately 60 percent of identical and 0 percent of fraternal twins have autism.
-Using a broader definition of autism (i.e. autistic spectrum disorder), approximately 92 percent of identical and 10 percent of fraternal twins have autism.
+Using a strict definition of autism, among twins in which one has been diagnosed with autism, approximately 60% of the time an identical twin is also diagnosed, and 0% of the time is a fraternal twin diagnosed with autism.
+Using a broader definition of autism (i.e., autistic spectrum disorder), these rates rise to approximately 92% in identical twins and about 10% of the time when the twins are fraternal.
 Therefore, autism clearly has a genetic basis.

 Clues to the causes of autism can be found in studies examining when the symptoms of autism are first evident.
 Perhaps the best data examining when symptoms of autism are first evident are the "home-movie studies.
 These studies took advantage of the fact that many parents take movies of their children during their first birthday (before they have received the MMR vaccine).